Skip to main content

 clusterpolicy.kyverno.io/require-labels created

-As mentioned, the Pod was not recreated, try to force a rollout of the ui deployment.
+The pod template is missing the required CostCenter label.
+Now try to force a rollout of the ui Deployment:

 ~$kubectl -n ui rollout restart deployment/ui